dark-tree/checklight/src/input/README.md

 	// You can access root InputDispatcher from RenderSystem::system->getWindow().getInputDispatcher() InputDispatcher& dispatcher = /* ... */;

-	// first register the DebugInputListener to log all input (except for mouse movement) dispatcher.registerListener(std::make_shared<DebugInputListener>());
+	// first register the DebugInputListener to log all input (except for mouse movement) PASSed by MyInputListener dispatcher.registerListener(std::make_shared<DebugInputListener>());

 	// then register your own listener (impl shown in the next example) dispatcher.registerListener(std::make_shared<MyInputListener>());

 	// you can also remove a listener from a dispatcher
-	// dispatcher.registerListener(/* shared_ptr */);
+	// dispatcher.removeListener(/* shared_ptr */);

 }